 When a loved one passes away, it is an understandably difficult time.
 It can be even more stressful trying to remember all of the details that must be taken care of.
 If you are in charge of handling the affairs of the decedent (the person who passed away) this guide contains a comprehensive checklist of the information that must be provided and the tasks that must be performed when someone passes away.
-The staff of the Heritage Cremation Society will perform many of these tasks while others will be the responsibility of the family or other designated party.
-The most important thing to remember is that your Heritage Cremation Society professional is available to help you 24-hours a day – 365 days a year.
-Please feel free to call us anytime at (800) 864-2295.
+The staff of the Heritage Cremation & Burial Society will perform many of these tasks while others will be the responsibility of the family or other designated party.
+The most important thing to remember is that your Heritage Cremation & Burial Society professional is available to help you 24-hours a day – 365 days a year.
+Please feel free to call us anytime at (330) 875-5770.

-When a Loved One Dies at Home
+What Do I Do When a Loved One Dies at Home?

 When a loved one dies at home there are several different courses of action that may be taken.